 What is an IndexError in Python?

 IndexError is an exception in python that occurs when we try to access an element from a list or tuple from an index that is not present in the list.
-For example, we have a list of 10 elements, the index is in the range 0 to 9.
+For example, we have a list of 10 elements, the index is from 0 to 9.
 If we try to access an element at index 10 or 11 or more, it will cause the program to raise IndexError with the message “IndexError: list index out of range” as follows.

 myList = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]